Cedctf/moveathon/README.md

-# Trade Me Baby 🏡
+# Asseta 🏡

 **Reimagining assets by enabling real-world items to live, trade, and evolve on-chain through verifiable identity, one-time proof, and decentralized finance mechanics**

-Trade Me Baby is a next-generation RWA infrastructure that brings physical assets into the digital world with trust and liquidity.
+Asseta is a next-generation RWA infrastructure that brings physical assets into the digital world with trust and liquidity.
 Users begin by verifying their identity, anchoring it securely on-chain.
 Assets are then introduced with a unique, one-time proof mechanism—ensuring authenticity and preventing duplication.

 Each asset becomes a living digital entity through NFT minting, and is instantly linked to a dynamic token economy that allows market exposure, and full tradability.
 Investors can engage in open liquidity pools, hedge their positions, or speculate via long/short strategies, all while retaining confidence in the origin and integrity of the underlying asset.

 # How We Came Up With This Idea 💡

-The inspiration behind Trade Me Baby came from a simple question: *"Why can't I trade a real-world asset the same way I trade a token?"*
+The inspiration behind Asseta came from a simple question: *"Why can't I trade a real-world asset the same way I trade a token?"*

 While crypto markets offer instant liquidity, leveraged positions, and seamless swaps, real-world assets remain locked in legal frameworks, paper documents, and third-party approvals.
 Even when tokenized, they’re often untradeable.